David Weeks (designer)

-David Weeks (born October 30, 1968) is an American designer of lighting, furniture, and household products.
+David Weeks (born on October 30, 1968) is an American designer of lighting, furniture, and household products.

 Early life

 Originally from Athens, Georgia, Weeks studied painting and sculpture at the Rhode Island School of Design, where he earned a BFA.
-He went on to work in the Manhattan studio of Ted Muehling before founding David Weeks Studio.
-Weeks was an adjunct professor at Parsons School of Design from 1998-2006, and in 2002 a visiting critic at Yale.
+He then worked in the Manhattan studio of Ted Muehling before founding David Weeks Studio.
+Additionally, Weeks served as an adjunct professor at Parsons School of Design from 1998-2006, and in 2002 he was a visiting critic at Yale.

 David Weeks Studio

-Weeks founded New York-based David Weeks Studio in 1996.
-The studio produces lighting and furniture for commercial and residential uses; its recent product lines include: Sculpt, an upholstered collection; Sarus, a lighting collection for Ralph Pucci; updated Semana chairs for Habitat UK; and new consumer products for Areaware and Kikkerland.
+Weeks established the New York-based David Weeks Studio in 1996.
+The studio specializes in producing lighting and furniture for both commercial and residential purposes.
+Its product lines include Sculpt, an upholstered collection; Sarus, a lighting collection for Ralph Pucci; updated Semana chairs for Habitat UK; and new consumer products for Areaware and Kikkerland.

-The Studio also creates custom lighting, furniture, sculpture, and interiors.
-Commissioned projects include Barneys New York, Kate Spade, Saks Fifth Avenue, MGM Grand Las Vegas, Hard Rock Hotel Las Vegas, and Bliss Spa.
+The Studio also designs custom lighting, furniture, sculpture, and interiors.
+Its commissioned projects include work for clients such as Barneys New York, Kate Spade, Saks Fifth Avenue, MGM Grand Las Vegas, Hard Rock Hotel Las Vegas, and Bliss Spa.

-David Weeks Studio lighting is featured in the apartment of Serena van der Woodsen, a character in the TV series Gossip Girl, and in the 2007 film Interview.
+David Weeks Studio lighting is featured in the apartment of Serena van der Woodsen, a character in the TV series Gossip Girl, as well as the 2007 film Interview.

 Awards and exhibitions

 In 2007, Weeks was nominated for the Cooper Hewitt National Design Award for the second time.
 In April 2006, he made his second appearance in the Metropolitan Home Design 100.
 In 2005, he was invited to judge I.D.
 Magazine’s Annual Design Review, and in 2004, he was one of seven designers chosen to represent New York at Berlin’s 7+7 Designmai exhibit.
 Weeks was featured in the 2003 Cooper-Hewitt’s National Design Triennial: Inside Design Now.

 Weeks won Editor Awards at the 1999 and 2001 International Contemporary Furniture Fair.
-Butter's debut collection earned accolades including an award from Blueprint (architecture magazine) at London’s 100% Design Show, and featured the Lunette lampshade.
+Butter's debut collection earned accolades including an award from Blueprint (an architecture magazine) at London’s 100% Design Show, and featured the Lunette lampshade.